 The Manual Handling Operations Regulations 1992 (as amended) apply to manual handling activities at work.
-Manual Handling is any transporting or supporting of a load (including lifting, putting down, pushing, pulling, carrying or moving thereof) by hand or by bodily force.
+Manual handling is the transportation of any object by bodily force (includinglifting and lowering, putting down, pushing, pulling, holding, carrying or moving thereof).

 Unite recognises that the manual handling of loads presents a risk of physical injury.

-The specific corporate Ergonomics and Manual Handling Policy identifies what needs to be in place to apply the legislation and implement the hierarchy of controls: to Avoid hazardous manual handling so far as is reasonably practicable; Assess any hazardous manual handling that cannot be avoided and Reduce the risk of injury so far as is reasonably practicable.
+The specific corporate Ergonomics and Manual Handling Procedure identifies what needs to be in place to apply the legislation and implement the hierarchy of controls: to avoid hazardous manual handling so far as is reasonably practicable; assess any hazardous manual handling thatcannot be avoided and reduce the risk of injury so far as is reasonably practicable.

-Where manual handling tasks are unavoidable an assessment of the risk will be carried out and recorded when necessary, using the TILE criteria (Task, Individual, Load, and Environment).
+Where manual handling tasks are unavoidable an assessment of the risk will be carried out and recorded when necessary, using the TILE criteria (task, individual, load, and environment).
 The risk assessment will identify if further measures such as specifying maximum weights to suppliers and whether mechanical aids can be used for the task and therefore reduce or eliminate the need for manual handling.